itsevelync/web102_prework/README.md

 ## Notes

-While building the website, my biggest challenge was integrating JavaScript with HTML to ensure to frontend displayed accurate data and functioned as anticipated.
+While building the website, my biggest challenge was integrating JavaScript with HTML to ensure the frontend displayed accurate data and functioned as anticipated.

 ## License